oracle-livelabs/database/edition-based-redefinition/create-atp/create-atp.md

 ## Learn more

-Go to [the documentation](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-workflow.html#GUID-5780368D-6D40-475C-8DEB-DBA14BA675C3) on the typical workflow for using Oracle Autonomous Database Serverless Infrastructure .
+Go to [the documentation](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/autonomous-workflow.html#GUID-5780368D-6D40-475C-8DEB-DBA14BA675C3) on the typical workflow for using Oracle Autonomous Database Serverless.

 ## Acknowledgements